 What is corporate communication?

-As mentioned in our previous blog post, corporate comms is inherently cross-functional and involves employees from every level.
+As mentioned in our previous blog post, corporate communications is inherently cross-functional and involves employees from every level.
 Its primary responsibility is to shape and maintain a company’s reputation by overseeing communication strategy, branding initiatives, internal/employee communications, organizational identity, responsibility, reputation, crisis communications, investor relations, and public relations.

 What is marketing communication?